Klosmi/html-basics/JS-basic.md

 <br>

 - __[Properties](https://developer.mozilla.org/en-US/docs/Glossary/property/JavaScript)__:
 The DOM is built from the HTML code parsed by the browser.
-During this process, the __HTML attributes of the elements__ are __translated into the corresponding DOM properties__. __These properties are referred to by JavaScript as properties of an object__❗️
+During this process, the __HTML attributes of the elements__ are __translated into the corresponding DOM properties__ and __these properties are referred to by JavaScript as properties of an object__❗️

 Properties are the values associated with a JavaScript object.